 The insurer should disclose and adequately explain any capping rule and the plan to transition toward the indicated charge over time.
 Beyond the overall effect of capping or transition rules, the insurer should disclose and justify, in detail, any differences between new business and existing business pricing.

-The insurer should disclose all data, sources, and models relied upon in ratemaking.
-In particular, the insurer should disclose whether price optimization, including any customer demand or retention considerations, has been used in the selection of rates and explain why such rates are justified and meet statutory requirements.
+The insurer should disclose all data, sources, and models used in ratemaking.
+In particular, the insurer should disclose customer elasticity of demand has been used in the selection of rates.
 The insurer should disclose constraints used in the selection of rates.
 States should consider the proprietary nature of such information and grant confidentiality as appropriate and allowed under state law.

 For any deviations around the actuarial indication, insurers should evaluate credibility of the actuarial indication and make appropriate actuarial assumptions.
 When rating classes are so granular that there is limited credibility, regulators should consider whether to allow such a rating plan.